 Testing Your Prototype with Userbrain

-Userbrain is a remote user testing platform that saves you the hassle of recruiting, managing, and paying for participants to test your website.
-With Userbrain you get access to a worldwide pool of unbiased user test participants.
+Userbrain is a remote user testing platform that saves you the hassle of recruiting, managing, and paying for testers to test your prototype.
+With Userbrain, you can access a worldwide pool of over 100k quality-assured unbiased testers.

-We’ll now show you step by step how to test your prototype with Userbrain.
+Now we’ll now show you a step-by-step guide on how to test your prototype with Userbrain.

-After signing up, start by creating a new test:
+Step 1: After signing up, start by creating a new test.

 In Userbrain your testers will see your instructions like this: